Loyola University Chicago

 Course equivalencies: X-BIOL 202/PSYC202/NEUR 101

-Knowledge of the organization of the nervous system, cellular events that underlie emotions, learning, and behavior, and awareness of classical and modern methods for advancing the field
+Knowledge of the organization of the nervous system, neural processes underlying cognitive functioning and behavior, and awareness of research methods and techniques for advancing the interdisciplinary field of neuroscience

 Outcomes

-Knowledge of the organization of the nervous system, cellular events that underlie emotions, learning, and behavior, and awareness of classical and modern methods for advancing the field
+Knowledge of the organization of the nervous system, neural processes underlying cognitive functioning and behavior, and awareness of research methods and techniques for advancing the interdisciplinary field of neuroscience

 NEUR 300 Seminar in Neuroscience (1 Credit Hour)

-Pre-requisites: NEUR 101 with grade of C- or better
+Pre-requisites: NEUR 101 with grade of C- or better; Restricted to Neuroscience Majors or Minors

-The seminar introduces students to the interdisciplinary nature of modern neuroscience with an emphasis on the various neuroscience research activities that take place at Loyola University Chicago, and reviews current neuroscience research topics.
-NEUR 300 is cross-listed with BIOL 303.
+The seminar introduces students to the interdisciplinary nature of modern neuroscience with an emphasis on the various neuroscience research activities employed in the field both at Loyola University Chicago and other academic and professional environments.

 Interdisciplinary Option: Neuroscience